tiffzhong/download-list/README.md

 # download-list

-This downloaded list table was build on Ember.
+This downloaded list table was developed on Ember and used * [Yarn](https://yarnpkg.com/en/)

 ## Prerequisites